Representing Your Rights After A Fall At Work

 Third-Party Liability Lawsuits For Fall Injuries In North Carolina

 In many cases, a workplace fall is caused by negligence on the part of the property owner, a product manufacturer or misconduct by another worker on the job site.
 If so you may be eligible for a separate recovery from the negligent party in addition to your workers’ compensation benefits.
 If you believe your injury resulted from the negligence or misconduct of another party, you may be entitled to recover additional compensation through a third-party lawsuit.
-Visit our Reported Cases and Workers’ Compensation Video pages to learn more about our successful representation of injured workers.
+Visit our Reported Cases page to learn more about our successful representation of injured workers.

 Talk With Us Today